Covert Comic Home Page

 Tuesday

-They say that unless you're the lead dog, the view never changes.
+They say unless you're the lead dog, the view never changes.
 Then again, if you're a dog you probably like that view.

-Secret 1.491031.
 When people really fear the government, they get jobs there.

 Wednesday